jonathanlurie/thepostio-content/articles/sci-dev-tools-and-habits/index.md

 I have noticed that, over the years, a type of function I was using a lot are with [asymptotic behavior](https://en.wikipedia.org/wiki/Asymptotic_analysis?), which is when the input grows, the output grows as well but less and less and eventually become considered constant.
 Two functions I like, again, these are building block so twist them as you feel, are:

-- the [sigmoid](https://en.wikipedia.org/wiki/Sigmoid_function), with this symmetric S-shape and asymptotic behavior on both end (which is not that common). *f(x) = 1 / (1 + exp(-x))*
+- the [sigmoid](https://en.wikipedia.org/wiki/Sigmoid_function), with this symmetric S-shape and asymptotic behavior on both ends (which is not that common).
+I recently used this one in the brain atlas to make the meshes progressively transparent as the camera is getting closer. *f(x) = 1 / (1 + exp(-x))*

-- the i-am-not-aware-it-has-a-name one, but this one is mostly a tweaked inverse function, very handy to grow something rather naturally between 0 and 1, not to slow not too fast.
+- the *i-am-not-aware-it-has-a-name one*, but this one is mostly a tweaked inverse function, very handy to grow something rather naturally between 0 and 1, not to slow not too fast.
 To be used on R+ (aka. positive numbers). *f(x) = 1 / (x + 1)*

 This list could grow exponentially based on the number of developers contributing to it (ok, maybe not exponentially), but that's already a good start.

 ## Trigonometry
+Here are some functions that I havn't mentioned above because I though they deserve their own category!

 Being familiar with the [unit circle](https://en.wikipedia.org/wiki/Unit_circle) is a definite plus.
 The term *sine* and *cosine* may bring bad memories but without those two, hardly anything can rotate!
 If you want to tilt that mesh around this axis, then *cos* and *sin* are your friends.
-Knowing their reverse counterpart is also important because some computations give you the *sine* and *cosine* value and you must find the angle.
+Knowing their reverse counterpart is also important because some computations give you the *sine* and *cosine* values so that you can find the angle (eg. *dot product*).

-An important part to remember is all the *radian to degree* conversion.
-Basically, 1 rad is 180 degrees (half a circle) and it's also Pi.

-If you need to create/draw patterns that have some redundancy or wavy components, then *sine* and *cosine* are probably going to be your friends as they are exactly that: waves, or oscillation, between 0 and 1.
+If you need to create/draw patterns that have some redundancy or wavy components, then *sine* and *cosine* are probably going to be your friends as they are exactly that: waves, or oscillation, between -1 and 1.

-If you take the usage of *cos* and *sin* the other way around, you can use it to check whether a list of 2D points that was given to you are in clockwise or counter-clockwise order.
+The other way around, *cos* and *sin* can be used to check whether a list of 2D points are given in clockwise or counter-clockwise order.
 This situation is fairly common in computer graphics, where triangles must be described in a strict order to be visible.
-Wrong direction, and the triangle won't show up!
+Wrong direction, and the triangle won't show up! (this is related to the normal of the plane defined by the triangle, but we'll talk about that later)

+There are many relations between trigonometry and other topics, it's everywhere and the more I think of it the more I realize everything is somehow related to sine or cosine: [geometry](https://en.wikipedia.org/wiki/List_of_trigonometric_identities), [signal processing](https://en.wikipedia.org/wiki/Fourier_transform), [exponential function](https://en.wikipedia.org/wiki/Euler%27s_formula).
+I can only advise to scroll though the [Wikipedia page for it](https://en.wikipedia.org/wiki/Trigonometry), even though I am aware there is almost as many links as there words in this article!

 ## Geometry, in 2D and 3D
+Geometry can be quite complex and the more dimensions you add, the more difficult it is to produce a mental representation of a problem.
+But, the good thing with geometry is some notions are still rather accessible.
+Let's start with those!

+Some notions are always the same, no matter how many dimensions we are dealing with:
+- you need a [coordinate system](https://en.wikipedia.org/wiki/Coordinate_system), most of the time, it's going to be a *Cartesian* one.
+Basically, an *origin* and as many axes as there are dimensions.
+Note: axis are always orthogonal to each other in a Cartesian coordinate system (this is why you can't have more axes than dimensions).

+- A *point*.
+It's the most minimal feature you can get.
+It's just there floating in your coordinate system

+- A *line* is infinite and straight.
+Because it's infinite, it does not have a point to mark its beginning or its end, though, an infinite amount of points are laying on it.
+If you know two points on this line, you can [find the equation](https://en.wikipedia.org/wiki/Linear_equation).
+This equation, *y = ax + b* (Oh!
+That's the *affine function* definition!) is handy if you need to find the intersection between a ray (or line) and another geometric entity, such as a plane, a sphere, etc.

+- a *line segment*, is defined along a line but has a beginning and an end, marked by two points.
+In other words, it's a line between two points.

+- a *triangle*.
+I suppose everybody knows what a triangle is but just in case: it is a shape composed of 3 points, linked together by line segments.
+The triangle is the [*simplex*](https://en.wikipedia.org/wiki/Simplex) of the 2D space because its points are all *affinely independent*.
+In other words, a triangle in a 2D space (or more generally, a simplex in its N-dimensional coordinate system) is exploiting all the dimensions available, no matter how rotated it is.
+Just like the sine and cosine functions we mentioned above, triangles are everywhere and thousands of theories are based on it.
+Just scroll the [Wikipedia page](https://en.wikipedia.org/wiki/Triangle) to get a taste of it!

+Because triangles are the simplest shape to have a non-null area, they can be used to compose any other geometrical shapes, at least as an estimation.
+For example, 3D meshes to create all sorts of realistic shapes, are very often composed of thousands of very small triangles.

+You have probably learned about some triangle-related theorems in class when you were a teenager, I am thinking mostly of the [intercept theorem of Thales](https://en.wikipedia.org/wiki/Intercept_theorem), [Pythagore](https://en.wikipedia.org/wiki/Pythagorean_theorem) and the lesser-known [Al-Kashi](https://en.wikipedia.org/wiki/Law_of_cosines) (which is a generalization of the Pythagorean theorem that works for non-right triangles).
+I must admit that those three, are probably the geometric tools I have used the most in my life!
+They are quite simple to apply, they work in N-dimensional spaces and are incredibly cheap in terms of computation.

+- a *bounding box*, and more precisely an [*axis aligned bounding box*](https://en.wikipedia.org/wiki/Minimum_bounding_box#Axis-aligned_minimum_bounding_box) (also called *AABB*).
+We can see it as a frame (in 2D) or really as a box (in 3D) that delimits a certain area and is generally used as a container of things that we want as small as possible.
+For example, let's say you have a set of triangles that are grouped because they may represent something together (a player's character in a game) and at some point, you want to know if a line (a laser, a bullet, etc. ) is intersecting it.
+Then if you intersect the ray with the box, you can very quickly spare yourself with the intersections with all the triangles.

+- a *vector*.
+This seems a bit more abstract than the above but to put it simply, we can see a [vector](https://en.wikipedia.org/wiki/Euclidean_vector) an arrow (the Robin Wood kind of arrow), it has a length, an orientation and a direction (as a bidirectional arrow sounds like a risky device to use!).
+Just like an arrow, if you move or rotate a vector, it length is not changing.
+One of the purposes of vectors is to symbolize a direction and in some cases, we don't really need to know how long they are, we just need to know where they are pointing to.
+Because of that, and also to not alter some computations with a factor other than *1*, we often use [*normal vectors*](https://en.wikipedia.org/wiki/Normal_(geometry)), they are just like regular vectors except they have a length of *1*.

+Now that we are ok with the basics of geometry in 2D/3D, we can explore a bit more a very 3D-specific feature:

+- *planes*.
+In a way, the plane, in 3D, is the equivalent of the line in 2D: it's infinite, does not have a beginning or an end, yet an infinity of points are laying on it, it has an orientation.
+And just like 2 points are enough to define a 2D (or 3D) line, 3 points are enough to define a plane.
+In other words, if you have a triangle, you have a plane.
+But there are other ways to define a plane.
+The one I like the most is with a point and a [normal vector](https://en.wikipedia.org/wiki/Normal_(geometry)).
+I find it fairly easy to get a representation of this method.
+Take a sheet of paper (or cardboard), plant a pencil in the middle, and change the orientation of the whole thing without translating the center point. (yeah, it's actually easier to just do it mentally!).
+Planes, just like lines, can be represented by a function: *ax + by + cz + d = 0* .
+Note that there are many ways to [find the plane equation from geometric features and vice-versa](https://en.wikipedia.org/wiki/Plane_(geometry)).
+It's not always worth remembering them all by heart but it's very handy to know they exist so that you instantly think "I know this, I can find that".

+So why such a long part on planes and why do we care so much about this?
+Again, this is very dependant on they topic you will work on, but more often than not, when you need to do spatial geometry, you need to compute intersections between different kinds of features and for a matter of performance, it is usually faster to compute the intersection with a plane first.

+Another important use of planes is to separate other features, just like we cut a loaf of bread.
+For example, the space partitioning method called [*bounding volume hierarchy*](https://en.wikipedia.org/wiki/Plane_(geometry)) is using planes to separates the triangles of a mesh more or less equally between its two sides.
+Then, two bounding boxes are created to encapsulate each part, and are again split by other planes and so on.
+Just like [*quadtrees*](https://en.wikipedia.org/wiki/Quadtree) and [*octrees*](https://en.wikipedia.org/wiki/Octree), the purpose of a *BVH* is to find ab object in space.
+But this topic deserves its own article!

 ## Linear algebra
-Some may think "ouch, starting hard here!", but linear algebra is a big family and we only need a small part of it.
-For example

 dot product, cross product

 # Machine-related
-(encoding of numbers, string, endianness, color representation, gpu/tesselation, ram/swap, http, chunking/tiling/lod)
+(encoding of numbers, gzip, string, endianness, color representation, gpu/tesselation, ram/swap, http, chunking/tiling/lod)

 # File formats
 raw buffers, json, yaml, h5, pickle?, nrrd, tiff, csv